Shortwave IR Microscope

-Shortwave IR Microscopy is microscopy for imaging in the shortwave IR region.
+The Shortwave IR Microscope is a microscope that images in the shortwave IR region.

 Shortwave IR microscopes are designed to "see" beyond what a standard optical microscope can image.
-With special shortwave IR optics, light sources and cameras, shortwave IR microscopy is for imaging microscopic samples in the visible and the shortwave infrared region.
+With special shortwave IR optics, light sources and cameras, shortwave IR microscopes can image microscopic samples in the visible and the shortwave infrared region.
 This means that shortwave IR microscopes have features that make them superior to normal visible range microscopes: